arcoslab/open-coroco/README.md

 open-coroco
 ===========

-COmplaint RObot COntroller is a free software project aiming to create an impedance controller based on a stm32 microcontroller using bldc motors and strain gauges.
+COmpliant RObot COntroller is a free software project aiming to create an impedance controller based on a STM32F4 microcontroller using bldc motors and strain gauges.

 # Installation